 Whether it’s regular meeting with key staff and Members of Congress on Capitol Hill or federal agencies, providing testimony at committee hearings, submitting documentation supporting specific policies or conducting grassroots advocacy campaigns, United Fresh maintains an active presence on Capitol Hill and in the Administration.
 United Fresh educates federal lawmakers, agencies, and regulators on the value of a strong produce industry.
 Our work informs key economic and regulatory issues that impact our industry’s ability to deliver the most nutritious and abundant food supply to the consumer in every state and congressional district throughout the United States.

 ISSUES IMPACTING FRESH PRODUCE

 Implementing the 2018 Farm Bill

 Keeping a strong federal commitment to specialty crops.
 United Fresh Produce Association is a founding member and coordinator of the Specialty Crop Farm Bill Alliance (SCFBA), a national coalition of more than 120 organizations representing growers of fresh fruits and vegetables, dried fruit, tree nuts, nursery plants and other specialty crop products.
 Each Farm Bill cycle, the Alliance meets regularly and developes a set of comprehensive recommendations which are then presented to Members of Congress and their staff for consideration when drafting the new bill.
 It is critical that we reach a broad diversity of Members of Congress.

 Food Safety Modernization Act

 Immigration/Guest Worker Programs

-Working to implement and secure a legal stable workforce.
+Working to implement and secure a legal, stable and reliable workforce.
 For years, the produce industry and our agriculture sector partners have made an overwhelming case for legislation to reform our broken immigration system.
 While Congress has come close several times to addressing this issue, fear and politics have always intervened.
 Our industry must have: 1) legal status for the current workforce; 2) reforms to the current federal agriculture guest worker program known as H-2A; 3) future access to a skilled, dedicated workforce; and 4) NO heightened enforcement legislation that does not contain a solution for agriculture’s problems in attracting and maintaining a workforce.